 The LEAP Institute for the Arts offers college credit for semester-long internships hosted by local, regional, and national arts organizations.
 Our students have interned at Gretel Graphic Design (New York, NY), the Atlanta Ballet, Opera Fort Collins, OpenStage Theatre, KRFC, among others.
+Download the Internship Resource Packet to view some of the available internships throughout the United States and Abroad.
+Follow us on Facebook to stay up to date on new internship opportunities!

 Both undergraduate and graduate students are required to complete one or more internships to fulfill their program requirements.
 Potential hosts should carefully consider their obligation to the student to provide a valuable in-field learning experience.
 The United States Department of Labor outlines the following six criteria as a test for unpaid internships: